ctrl-z-9000-times/homepage/database_design.md

       - For example, this is useful for attaching ion-channels to a segment of a neurons membrane because then when you destroy the segment it automatically destroys all attached ion-channels.

+#### Sets of Entities

+Programmers will need persistent references to large numbers of entities.
+ * Using a large number of EntityHandles could be inefficient since each handle is its own discrete python object.
+ * Creating a new archetype with a pointer attribute is cumbersome, visible throughout the database, and it has different semantics than regular python code.

+To meet this need: the database could implement efficient collection types for Entities.
+ * Set of entities must be of a single homogeneous Archetype.
+ * Backed by either Arrays or Hash-Sets.
+ * Applies operations to all contained elements.

+However, I would recommend deferring the design and implementation of this idea until after the rest of the database is implemented and programmers start trying to use it, at which point it will become more clear what faculties the database lacks regarding collections of entities.

 ### Documentation